What Happens If You Receive An Overpayment of Unemployment Benefits?

 If you are eligible to receive unemployment benefits, the state will calculate your benefits based on a variety of factors.
-As your Kansas City unemployment law attorney can explain, of critical importance is accurate reporting of your income.
+It is of critical importance to accurately report your income.
 In some cases, you may receive an overpayment from the state.
-If that happens, you need to understand the consequences.

 While most overpayment situations result from an honest mistake or oversight on the part of the claimant, if the state suspects fraud, the penalties can be severe.
-As a Kansas City unemployment law lawyer can advise, defrauding the state of unemployment benefits can result in cancellation of benefits.
+Defrauding the state of unemployment benefits can result in cancellation of benefits.
 In serious cases, the state may prosecute the claimant who can then face stiff penalties as well as jail time.
 Discuss the matter with your attorney if you’ve been accused of fraud in an unemployment benefit overpayment case.

-A qualified Kansas City unemployment law attorney at the Law Office of Michael J. Joshi can review your case and help you understand your legal options.
-Call 913-428-0199 to set up an initial consultation.
+I am Michael.
+J. Joshi, a qualified Missouri and Kansas unemployment law attorney.
+At The Law Office of Michael J. Joshi, I can review your case and help you understand your legal options.
+Call 913-428-0199 or send me an email to set up an initial consultation.